 Mailing and Physical Address

 Any mail received for patients after they are discharged is forwarded to their home address.
-Send regular mail to: Tampa General Hospital P.O.
-Box 1289 Tampa, FL 33601-1289 Send overnight deliveries to: Tampa General Hospital 1 Tampa General Circle Tampa, FL 33606
+Send regular mail to: Tampa General Hospital, P.O.
+Box 1289, Tampa, FL 33601-1289.

 Our free wireless network, GuestNet, is available to anyone with a wireless enabled device.
-Chose the GuestNet wireless option from your wireless enabled device.
+Choose the GuestNet wireless option from your wireless enabled device.

 Patient Education On-Demand Video